-Every user who wants to enable autostart for individual machines has to set the path to the autostart database directory with the following command:
+Any user who wants to enable autostart for individual machines must set the path to the autostart database directory with the following command:

-VBoxManage setproperty autostartdbpath <Autostart directory>
+VBoxManage setproperty autostartdbpath <autostart-directory>

-9.23.2 Oracle Solaris: Starting the Autostart Service With SMF
+9.21.2 Oracle Solaris: Starting the Autostart Service With SMF

 On Oracle Solaris hosts, the Oracle VM VirtualBox autostart daemon is integrated into the SMF framework.
-To enable it you have to point the service to an existing configuration file which has the same format as on Linux, see chapter 9.23.1, Linux: Starting the Autostart Service With init, page 249.
+To enable it you must point the service to an existing configuration file which has the same format as on Linux, see chapter 9.21.1, Linux: Starting the Autostart Service With init, page 282.
 For example: